chippee08/chippee08/README.md

 - 👋 Hi, I’m Paolo.
 - 👀 I’m interested in ...
 Web development especially in front-end.
-- 🌱 I’m currently learning ... intermidiate css and basic javascript.
+- 🌱 I’m currently learning ...
+PHP and OOP PHP
 - 💞️ I’m looking to collaborate on ... future projects.
 - 📫 How to reach me ... paolobanaglorioso@gmail.com